anvis/GenAI/DL/Phase-2/03-Architecture.md

 - Generator creates data, Discriminator evaluates it
 - Ideal for: Image synthesis, data augmentation, style transfer

+GANs are designed to generate new data that mimics a given distribution.
+They consist of two neural networks locked in a game:
+- Generator (G): Takes random noise and tries to produce realistic data (e.g., images, text).
+- Discriminator (D): Evaluates whether the data is real or fake.

+They train by competing: the generator improves to fool the discriminator, and the discriminator improves to catch the generator’s fakes.

 #### 7. **Radial Basis Function Networks (RBF)**
 - Uses radial basis functions as activation
 - Good for interpolation and function approximation